 Von Morisse is a conceptual painter, interested in exploring aspects of human psychology and how we interact with the world.
 With his work End of a New Dawn, reviewed by Jonathan Goodman in Art in America (Oct.
-2005, p.180), he won the Best New Contemporary Artists Award 2005 at the Kunstnerenes Hus Museum in Oslo, Norway.
+2005, p.180), he was the Winner of the Best New Contemporary Artists Award 2005 at the Kunstnerenes Hus Museum in Oslo, Norway.
 End of a New Dawn explores relationship between painting and photography “reversing" the traditional roles of the two mediums by using paintings as the starting point for an elaborate and intricate photographic process.
-The large-scale photographs use paintings invented and made by von Morisse as the subject matter of the photographs.
-The paintings, in black and white, depict witty, time scrambling visions of sci-fi future stocked with technologies of the recent past.
-The artist photographed them, enlarging the images so that they take on a soft focus.
-That process seems to undermine accuracy and truth of photography.
-The title End of a New Dawn refers with nostalgia to the immense technological promises of the 60’s & the 70’s, before they dissipated into the ambiguities of the information age.

 see attached pdf for exhibitions and bibliography: